Evidence of Mass Ordering of Charm and Bottom Quark Energy Loss in Au+Au Collisions at RHIC: Summary

-To summarize, we have measured $R_{\rm AA}$ of inclusive heavy-flavor electrons, and separately for bottom- and charm-decay electrons in the $p_{\rm T}$ range of 2 to 8.5 GeV/$c$ in $\sqrt{s_{\rm NN}}$ = 200 GeV Au+Au collisions.
+We have measured $R_{\rm AA}$ of inclusive heavy flavor-decay electrons, and separately for bottom- and charm-decay electrons in the $p_{\rm T}$ range of 2 to 8.5 GeV/$c$ in $\sqrt{s_{\rm NN}}$ = 200 GeV Au+Au collisions.
 In addition, we have measured the double ratios of bottom- and charm-decay electron $R_{\rm AA}$ and $R_{\rm CP}$.
 We find the measured values of bottom-decay nuclear modification factors are systematically larger than those of charm-decay electrons after accounting for effects not related to parton energy loss.
 The significance of this observation, in the $p_{\rm T}$ range of 2 to 4.5 GeV/$c$, is 4.2 and 3.3 standard deviations for the double ratios of $R_{\rm CP}(0-20\%/40-80\%)$ and $R_{\rm CP}(0-20\%/20-40\%)$, respectively.
 Compared to the data, the Duke and PHSD models are compatible within experimental uncertainties.
-These observations represent the first significant comparison of bottom and charm hadron energy loss in heavy-ion collisions at RHIC, and provide a clear evidence of mass ordering of charm and bottom quark energy loss when traversing through the strongly coupled medium created in heavy-ion collisions.
+These observations represent a significant comparison of bottom and charm hadron energy loss in heavy-ion collisions at RHIC, and provide evidence of mass ordering of charm and bottom quark energy loss when traversing through the strongly coupled medium created in heavy-ion collisions.